How it all works

 First, in 2018, Zuckerberg announced that Facebook was going to prioritize your immediate friends and families and groups—the much exalted new PR strategy to try and reverse the damage done to its image and popularity.
 It turns out the focus on groups just led to more hate groups and radicalization.
 Some reports showed that 60% of people joining hate groups on social media were directed to those groups by algorithms.
 Oops.
 The prioritization of family didn’t help make Facebook cooler or more fun, either, because it turns out nobody much cares what grandma made for brunch.

-The second thing they did was this: instead of selling your data directly to third party apps and plugins, they now sell space on your newsfeeds to advertisers, and they use your data to optimize for which ads you see.
+The second thing they did was this: instead of providing your data directly to third party apps and plugins, they now sell space on your newsfeeds to advertisers, and they use your data to optimize for which ads you see.
 To most social media users, this isn’t much better.
 While it might be better from a PR standpoint, it’s not so great for a social media platform’s “cool factor.”

 So what we’ve seen over the last five years or so is a shift from what marketers call “organic connection” to what they call “paid connection.”
 This is the difference between algorithms that feed you content based on your personal tastes and things you like—content from creative influencers and upstart creators doing cool stuff that you care about—to platforms that feed you content from brands and companies who have paid for you to see it.
 The social platforms are getting crowded with hate speech, the random and mundane things grandma is doing today, weird clothing brands and cheap garbage from fly-by-night Shopify stores, and content producers with budgets large enough to pay to be seen or enough brand awareness to attract the platforms.
 We see far far less of the inspiring stuff that attracted us to these platforms in the first place.